Zetrith/EditCompileReload/README.md

 - Debugging
   - Debug symbols are correctly mapped to hotswapped code (WIP)
 - Multiple projects/assemblies
+  - Reloading logic runs on a single thread so file watcher triggers are scheduled in the correct order when building multiple projects
+- Callback
+  - Add a static `OnEditCompileReload` parameterless method anywhere in your code for a reload callback

 ### Caveats
 - Functions running on the stack won't get immediately hotswapped